Should I Allow Pets in My Rental Property?

 Benefits of Allowing Pets in Your Rental Property

 • Market Appeal: First and probably most importantly, you want to open your home up to the largest demographic possible.
-According to recent surveys 3 out of every 4 renters own a pet.
+According to recent surveys 75% of renters own a pet.
 If you choose not to allow pets, you are drastically reducing your potential Tenant base.

 • Higher Rent Rate: Tenants expect to pay monthly pet fees each month.
 So, over the course of the Lease, expect a few hundred in returns on a 12-month lease.